campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/1-benchmarks.md

 The problem here is that the function call to `div` has been inlined, and the inlined code has been deleted as it can be proven that its result is never used.

-You can see when a function call is inlined by using `gcflag "-m"`.
+You can see when a function call is inlined by using `-gcflags "-m"`.
 Try it.

 A possible fix to this would be to use the `noinline` pragma, to avoid having `div` inlined.
 This would fix the problem, but would alter the results of our performance analysis too.